klarna/disable-scroll/README.md

 ```

 ### API

+The `@klarna/disable-scroll` lib exposes a function that takes the `window` and returns the following functions:

 - `pin`: Sets the `top` of the `body` to match the current `scrollTop`, and then resizes the `body` to be the same width and height as the `window`.
 - `release`: Resets the `scrollTop` from the `top` of the `body`, and then resets the `body` to its original size.